It is an exciting time to live an international life.

 Many people love Revolut until they run into a problem and have to deal with the customer service department.
 After struggling to speak to a human and then failing to solve their problem, the love affair soon goes sour.
 If you’ve read a bad review about Revolut online, it has probably been because of an issue with customer service.

-My Experience: I have had many frustrating experiences with Revolut’s customer service department.
-At one point, I received a response from RITA that all the representatives were extremely busy at the moment and that one of the agents would be able to help me in approximately two hours!
+Our Experience: We have had many frustrating experiences with Revolut’s customer service department.
+At one point, we received a response from RITA that all the representatives were extremely busy at the moment and that one of the agents would be able to help in approximately two hours!

-Once I was finally able to speak to a human, they asked for a screenshot of my bank transfer.
-When I uploaded the image to the chat, it was too large for the chat system and did not appear.
-After resizing the picture and uploading it again, the agent told me that it didn’t provide enough evidence to fix my problem.
+Once we were finally able to speak to a human, they asked for a screenshot of our bank transfer.
+When we uploaded the image to the chat, it was too large for the chat system and did not appear.
+After resizing the picture and uploading it again, the agent told us that it didn’t provide enough evidence to fix the problem.

-The agent then asked for additional documents that would have cost me $20 per document to attain from my bank.
-The money wasn’t the real issue though, it was all the lost time of running around asking for favors from my bank and then coming back to deal with the frustrating customer service system all over again.
+The agent then asked for additional documents that would have cost us $20 per document to attain from a bank.
+The money wasn’t the real issue though, it was all the lost time of running around asking for favors from the bank and then coming back to deal with the frustrating customer service system all over again.

 And that was just one run-in with customer service, not to mention all the other frustrating encounters.